viamrobotics/docs/docs/services/slam.md

 * `map` contains the generated maps, saved at `map_rate_sec`.
 * `config` contains all SLAM library specific config files.

+If this directory structure is not present, the SLAM service creates it.

+The data in the data directory dictates what type of SLAM will be run:
+* If the `map` subdirectory is empty, the SLAM algorithm generates a new map using all the provided data (PURE MAPPING MODE).
+* If a map is found in the `map` subdirectory, it will be used as a priori information for the SLAM run and only data generated after the map will be used (PURE LOCALIZATION MODE/UPDATING MODE).

 ## Integrated Library: OrbSLAM3

 ### Introduction

-OrbSLAM can perform sparse SLAM using monocular or RGB-D images (not stereo); this must be specified in the config_params (i.e., "mono" or "rgbd").
-In addition the follow variables can be added to fine-tune cartographer's algorithm, all of which are optional:
+OrbSLAM can perform sparse SLAM using monocular or RGB-D images.
+This must be specified in the config_params (i.e., `"mono"` or `"rgbd"`).
+In addition the following variables can be added to fine-tune cartographer's algorithm, all of which are optional:

 ### Hardware Requirements